COVID-19 Laws have Changed

 Do not go to a GP surgery, pharmacy or hospital.
 You should stay at home and self isolate.
 NHS 111 has an online coronavirus service that can tell you if you need medical help and advise you what to do.
 Only call 111 if you can’t get help online and if you need to speak to someone.

-- Stay at home and do not have visitors until you get your test result – only leave your home to have a test.
-Anyone you live with, and anyone in your support bubble, must also stay at home until you get your result.
+- Stay at home and do not have visitors until you know your COVID-19 status.
+Anyone you live with, and anyone in your support bubble, must also stay at home until you get your result

 - Use the NHS 111 service online or call 111 if: